tiagocbarbosa/viacep-cucumber/README.md

 ```

 ## Acknowledgments
-And that is pretty much it.
+That is pretty much it.
 Did you like my project?
 Star it and send me an invitation on my [LinkedIn](www.linkedin.com/in/tiagocastrobarbosa).

 ## References
 [ViaCEP API document](https://viacep.com.br/)